ShrutiBaikerikar/RNASeq_DGE_tutorial/README.md

 ```

 Similarly, we extract results for set 2: "SCov2 vs SCov2_R".
 We set the contrasts as contrast = c("Group","SCov2","SCov2_R").
-We have 131 DE genes in set 2
+We have 131 DE genes in set 2.

-*Results for set 2: "SCov2 vs SCov2_R"*
+**Results for set 2: "SCov2 vs SCov2_R"**

 ```r